 Mainly due to the itchiness you may have trouble sleeping.
 Other, more rare, symptoms can include, nausea, vomiting, diarrhea, headache, muscle spasms, fever, and a general sense of malaise.

-A sea lice irritation is a kind of dermatitis i.e. an inflammation of the skin.
-Many of the treatment methods are similar to other kinds of dermatitis such as eczema.
+Well, a sea lice irritation is a kind of dermatitis i.e. an inflammation of the skin.
+Treatment methods for sea lice attacks are similar to other kinds of dermatitis such as eczema.